 His clients include banks, private equity firms, real estate investments trusts, construction firms, engineering companies, wealth managers, private foundations, and commercial and residential brokerage firms.
 He has also made presentations to local and national trade associations all over America.
 He makes complex economic issues easily understandable.
 Mark’s goal is to provide his audience with a “tool kit” of useful information that will help them make good business decisions for their families, their clients and their company.

 In 2015, Dotzour stepped down from his position at the Real Estate Center to focus all of his time and effort on analyzing current economic conditions and communicating his analysis to others.
 He combines academic training in economics, real estate, finance and history to make sense of current economic trends.

 After earning his PhD in finance and real estate from the University of Texas at Austin in 1987, Dotzour was a tenured professor of real estate and finance at Wichita State University in Wichita, Kansas for 10 years.
 Prior to his academic career, he was President of Gleneagles Development, Inc., which was a residential land development firm in Wichita.
 During this time, he also served as President of Dotzour Inc., Realtors, which was a residential brokerage firm in Wichita.

-Mark and LuAnn will celebrate their 50th wedding anniversary in 2024, and have two children and two grandchildren.
+Mark and LuAnn celebrated their 50th wedding anniversary in 2024, and have two children and two grandchildren.
 His father was a professional golfer.
 He and LuAnn spend a lot of time on the road, and they enjoy playing golf, exploring antique stores and old book stores.